GlitchedCloud/opigno_scorm/README.md

     - Fix player's attach method being attached to multiple time / to multiple elements.
 (Authored by Armon Castor)

     - Modified so the client has the node ID and it can then be sent back to the server with the other SCORM commit data.
 (Authored by Armon Castor)
+    - Modified so some information about the [SCORM] course and its completion status are stored in a storage entity.
+(Authored by Armon Castor)
 ## Usage
 Note: This a replacement of the original module.
 Do not use both in the same site.